On this page

 - The funds are meant solely for financing your own business activities or takeovers.

 - There have been no excessive capital withdrawals in the last 12 months.

 How to apply?

-SMEs can apply to participating banks or venture capital companies (Dutch).
-Financiers can contact the Netherlands Enterprise Agency to take part in the Growth Facility Scheme.
+SMEs can apply to participating banks or venture capital companies (in Dutch).
+Financiers can contact the Netherlands Enterprise Agency if they wish to take part in the Growth Facility Scheme.